gut-space/satnogs/doc/users.md

 user-id, username, salted SHA256 digest, and user role.
 Until we add flask-admin (or some other management panel), the process of adding new users is manual.

+This is pretty basic for now.
+One day we will add a capability for the user registration.

 To add a new user:

 1. log into the server using ssh